Music at Eton

 You have access to limitless opportunities.Kaashif, Orwell Award recipient

 The Music Schools at Eton house a modern concert hall, orchestral rehearsal hall, recording studio, rock studio, numerous teaching and practice rooms, and a music library.
-The school is home to no fewer than eight pipe organs, and all the performance halls in the school have Steinway or Fazioli pianos.
+The school is home to no fewer than eight pipe organs, and all the performance halls in the school have Steinway pianos.
 There are two chapel choirs, a concert choir, a choral society, three orchestras, two concert bands, two big bands and a large number of smaller ensembles.
 Senior boys regularly put on their own concerts – a tradition initiated by Hubert Parry during his time as a boy at Eton.

 Beyond Eton, boys with music career ambitions often secure the most prestigious of choral and organ scholarships at Oxford and Cambridge, and increasingly Eton musicians win scholarships to music conservatoires in the UK and overseas.